Quinton Flynn

-Quinton Flynn is an American voice actor and comedian, who has provided the English voices of video game characters such as Raiden in the Metal Gear series, Marcus Damon in Digimon Data Squad, Lea and Axel in the Kingdom Hearts series.
+Quinton Flynn (born October 10, 1964) is an American voice actor and comedian, who has provided the English voices of video game characters such as Raiden in the Metal Gear series, Marcus Damon in Digimon Data Squad, and Axel and his original self Lea in the Kingdom Hearts series.

 Early life

 Quinton Flynn was born in Cleveland, Ohio.
 He is a graduate of the Bowling Green State University and Kent State University.

 Career

-Flynn began his career in 1992, his first acting credit was the character Jonathan Willis Internal Monologe in the television film Jonathan: The Boy Nobody Wanted.
+Flynn began his career in 1992, his first acting credit was the character Jonathan Willis Internal Monologue in the television film Jonathan: The Boy Nobody Wanted.
 He also worked in sketch comedy, such as portraying Paul McCartney on Jimmy Kimmel Live!.
-He reprised the role again in the comedy film, My Dinner with Jimi.
+He reprised the role again in the comedy film My Dinner with Jimi.

 As a voice actor, he has provided many character voices in animated films, television shows, anime and video games.
 He is a frequently recurring actor in the Crash Bandicoot video game series.
-He later became the voice of Silver the Hedgehog in the Sonic the Hedgehog series starting in 2010, he continued to voice the character for seven more years until 2017 when he was replaced by Bryce Papenbrook.
+He later became the voice of Silver the Hedgehog in the Sonic the Hedgehog series starting in 2010, he continued to voice the character for seven more years up until 2017 when he was replaced by Bryce Papenbrook.

 Flynn also provided the voice of Reno in Final Fantasy VII and its sequels and prequels, and Henry in No More Heroes.
-He is also best known for providing the voices of Raiden in the Metal Gear Solid video game series and Lea and Axel in the Kingdom Hearts series.
-He played the role of Kael'thas Sunstrider in Warcraft III and World of Warcraft; his lines in the latter were replaced in 2021.
+He is also best known for providing the voices of Raiden in the Metal Gear video game series and Axel in the Kingdom Hearts series.
+He played the role of Kael'thas Sunstrider in Warcraft III: The Frozen Throne and World of Warcraft, his lines in the latter were replaced in 2021.

 In television, he voiced Timon in Disney's Timon & Pumbaa, replacing Nathan Lane after he voiced the character for 10 episodes.
 Flynn also provided the voice of Mickey Mouse in the Mickey Mouse Works episode "Minnie Takes Care of Pluto".

-Additionally, he voiced many other characters in All Grown Up!, The Angry Beavers, As Told by Ginger, Avatar: The Last Airbender, The Avengers: Earth's Mightiest Heroes, Cow and Chicken, Dave the Barbarian, Fantastic Four, Freakazoid!, Generator Rex, The Grim Adventures of Billy and Mandy, Johnny Bravo, Mad, My Life as a Teenage Robot, The Real Adventures of Jonny Quest, Robot Chicken, Samurai Jack, Scooby-Doo!
-Mystery Incorporated, Spider-Man: The Animated Series, Stuart Little and Teen Titans.
+Additionally, he voiced many other characters in All Grown Up!, The Angry Beavers, As Told by Ginger, Avatar: The Last Airbender, The Avengers: Earth's Mightiest Heroes, Cow and Chicken, Dave the Barbarian, Fantastic Four, Freakazoid!, Generator Rex, The Grim Adventures of Billy & Mandy, Johnny Bravo, Mad, My Life as a Teenage Robot, The Real Adventures of Jonny Quest, Robot Chicken, Samurai Jack, Scooby-Doo!
+Mystery Incorporated, Spider-Man, Stuart Little, and Teen Titans.